Uvacoder/port-greweb/_posts/2013-08-21-FM-audio-api.md

 We will generally **automate that amplitude through time for each note triggered**.

 Here is a demo.
-Play, try to hold and release a note, and observe how the Spectrum Analyzer is moving:
+Play, try to hold and release a note (using the Play button or SPACE), and observe how the Spectrum Analyzer is moving:

 <iframe width="100%" height="400" src="http://fiddle.jshell.net/greweb/tyEKr/8/show/light/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
 <a href="http://jsfiddle.net/greweb/tyEKr/8/" target="_blank" style="display: block; text-align: right">Open on jsfiddle</a>